MyParcelCOM/docs/content/api/using-hooks.md

 ## Chaining hooks and ordering
 Multiple hooks can be triggered by the same resource action.
-Using the example from before, it would be possible to use two hooks.
+Using the example from before, it would be possible to use two hooks:

-One for setting the service relationship if the destination is England, and another one to set the contract if that specific service is used.
+{{% expand "A hook for setting the service relationship if the destination is England" %}}
+This hook resource will only set the service of a shipment to England, but not the contract.
 ```json
 {
   "data": {